(shipping cost excluded)

-To help you choose your turntable, Hi-Fi cartridge, phono preamp and accessories, maPlatine.com has compiled a new glossary.
+To help you choose your vinyl turntable, Hi-Fi cartridge, phono preamp or even accessories, maPlatine.com has compiled a new glossary.
 Feel free to consult it for help with the technical terms of the Hi-Fi world.

 33 RPM: This is the most commonly used name of 12 and 10 inch vinyl records.
-It is played on a turntable at a minimum speed of 33.33 revolutions per minute.
+It is played on a vinyl record player at a minimum speed of 33.33 revolutions per minute.
 This format was first marketed in 1949.

 45 RPM: These vinyl microgroove records are usually 7 inches (17cm) in diameter, although there are also 'Maxi Single' 45 rpm records that have a diameter of 12 inches (30 cm).
 This format was first marketed in 1949.
 As a general rule, 45 rpm records must be played at a speed of 45 revolutions per minute.